ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/PullToRefresh.rst

         }
     }

-**Note:** :ref:`UbuntuListView <sdk_ubuntu_components_ubuntulistview>` has
-a built-in :ref:`PullToRefresh <sdk_ubuntu_components_pulltorefresh>`,
-therefore it is recommended to use :ref:`UbuntuListView <sdk_ubuntu_components_ubuntulistview>` instead of :ref:`ListView <sdk_qtquick_listview>`.
+**Note:** :ref:`UbuntuListView <sdk_ubuntu_components_ubuntulistview>` has a built-in :ref:`PullToRefresh <sdk_ubuntu_components_pulltorefresh>`, therefore it is recommended to use :ref:`UbuntuListView <sdk_ubuntu_components_ubuntulistview>` instead of :ref:`ListView <sdk_qtquick_listview>`.

 The component will also show the progress of the model's update when the refresh gets initiated by the model or from other party.
 Style implementations can decide whether to visualize that or not.

 As default, the component displays a Label visualizing the two states of the component, which is pull to refresh and release to refresh.
-As mentioned, this is driven by the threshold value specified by the style, and the state is reported by the :ref:`releaseToRefresh <sdk_ubuntu_components_pulltorefresh#releaseToRefresh-prop>` property.
-The
+As mentioned, this is driven by the threshold value specified by the style, and the state is reported by the :ref:`releaseToRefresh <sdk_ubuntu_components_pulltorefresh_releaseToRefresh>` property.
+The :ref:`content <sdk_ubuntu_components_pulltorefresh_content>` specifies the visuals to be shown by the component.
-:ref:`content <sdk_ubuntu_components_pulltorefresh#content-prop>` specifies
-the visuals to be shown by the component.
 Custom implementations can hold any component, which will be anchor filled to the component itself.

 .. code:: qml